FlorianDietz/syntaxTrees/README.md

 # syntaxTrees

--check the below notes, make them better
--add links to elody.com
--make sure the examples look proper
--upload to git
--upload to pip

 This library allows you to define schemas for parsing JSON objects.
 It is similar to [json-schema](https://json-schema.org/) but has some additional features:

 * Define schemas through classes.